George W. Bush 2000 presidential campaign: August

 On August 4 the first major scandal in the Bush campaign started after his refusal to answer whether he had ever used cocaine.
 Seventeen days later Bush won an Iowa straw poll and held a press conference in Austin, Texas where the question of his drug use was raised, causing him to become agitated.
 When asked if he thought the rumors were being planted Bush replied with "Do I think they are being planted?
 I know they are being planted, and they are ridiculous and they're absurd and the people of America are sick and tired of this kind of politics and I am not participating."
 The next day Bush would say that he had never used drugs since 1974 and that his FBI background check clears him of any possible drug use.

-While this scandal was going on another low profile scandal popped up involving the firing of Democratic Eliza May, Texas's top funeral industry regulator.
+While this scandal was going on, another low-profile scandal popped up involving the firing of Democrat Eliza May as Texas's top funeral industry regulator.
 The Bush campaign along with multiple other Republican candidates attacked Al Gore due to his ties to Russia.